This page describes what is required for an undergraduate Mathematics project, at BSc and MMath levels.

 - Understanding (25%) Appreciation of the meaning, context and significance of the work.

 While 'quantity' is not explicit in this list, lack of content would be reflected in low marks across all 5 categories.

 Who can take a project

-Level 3: students may either do a one-semester (10-credit) or a two-semester (20-credit) project.
-Normally, a student may not undertake a one-semester project in each semester.
+Level 3: Students may either do a one semester (10-credit) or a two semester (20-credit) project.
+Normally, a student would not undertake a one semester project in each semester, however permission to do so can be granted by the Senior Tutor.
 A first semester project may be converted to a two-semester project up to the ninth week of the first semester, and only with the agreement of the supervisor.
 A joint honours student will not be permitted to do a project if, by doing so, the mathematics content of the third year would amount to less than 40 credits.
 On some joint degree programmes this might mean that students cannot do a project in both subjects.